patito/modess.github.io/_posts/2016-09-21-a-hobbit-messing-around-with-git.md

+---
+layout: post
-# A Hobbit Messing Around with Git
+title:  Hobbit Messing Around with Git
+---

 Hi handsome, my name is Paulo Leonardo Benatto (a.k.a hobbit, dwarf or whatever you want =) and I would like to share my little experience working with git in different teams.